Henry de Bracton: Equity

-Executor of an estate
+Executor of estate

-The executor of an estate could only sue in ecclesiastical courts.
-At law it was the heir who had to be sued.
-This was changed in the time of Edward I of England, allowing that he sue in the common law courts.
+The executor of an estate could sue only in ecclesiastical courts.
+At law, it was the heir who had to be sued.
+That was changed during the time of Edward I of England to allowing him to be sued in the common law courts.

-Murder fines
+Murder-fines

-The reason for devising the murder-fine was this: in the days of Cnut the Great, King of the Danes, when at the prayer of the English barons he sent his army back to Denmark after he had conquered and pacified England, the barons of England offered themselves as sureties to the said King Cnut that, whatever the force the king kept with him in England they would have form peace in all things so that, if anyone of the English should slay any of the men whom the king kept with him and that man could not make his defence against the charge by the judgment of God, that is by water and iron, justice would be done upon him.
-If he fled away and could not be arrested they would pay on his behalf sixty-six marks, to be collected in the village where he was slain, because the inhabitants did not produce the slayer.
-And if the marks could not be collected because of poverty, they would be collected in the hundred for deposit in the king's treasury.
+The reason for devising the murder-fine was that in the days of Cnut the Great, King of the Danes, when at the prayer of the English barons he sent his army back to Denmark after he had conquered and pacified England, the barons of England offered themselves as sureties to Cnut that whatever force the king kept with him in England they would have form peace in all things, if any of the English should kill one of the men the king kept with him and the killer could not make his defence against the charge by the judgment of God, that is "by water and iron", justice would be done upon him.
+If he fled and could not be arrested they would pay the king, on his behalf, sixty-six marks, to be collected in the village where he was slain, because the inhabitants did not produce the slayer.
+And if the marks could not be collected because of poverty, they would be collected in the hundred.

-This represents a curious anachronism, since trial by ordeal ("water and iron") had been outlawed in England by the Fourth Lateran Council of 1215.
+That represents a curious anachronism since trial by ordeal ("water and iron") had been outlawed in England by the Fourth Lateran Council of 1215.
 (See subpoena ad testificandum for details.)